Mecha-Weasel/spittoon/ProjectSpittoon-HSB-Thumbnails.md

 Installation (Manual):
 =====================

-NOTE: Although these instructions are specifically for Windows, equivalent actions should work under Linux, but using the "client.so" file - which is also available in this GitHub.
+NOTE: Although these instructions are specifically for Windows, equivalent actions should work under Linux.

 1) If you have Fistful-of-Frags (FoF) open, close it.